 While food may not always be the solution to a down day, there is growing scientific evidence that links food and mood, although more research is needed in this area.

 As ever, a healthy balanced diet is the key to maintaining good health, and keeping your mind and body strong, healthy and happy12.

-The WW programme is a holistic weight loss & wellbeing programme that helps you lose weight, shift your mindset and move more.
+The WW weight-loss programme is a holistic weight loss & wellbeing programme that helps you lose weight, shift your mindset and move more.
 If you have similar goals, find out more and start your journey today.

 1. Nehlig, A. (2013).
 The neuroprotective effects of cocoa flavanol and its influence on cognitive performance.
 British Journal of Clinical Pharmacology, 75 (3), 716-27.